Making Influencer Marketing Work For Your Brand

 As discussed in our last interview highlight blog post, we truly cannot emphasize the importance of Influencer Marketing enough in today's digital climate.
 How does a brand prepare for a flawless campaign executed to success?

 Doing so without having a digital marketing team or an outside agency would be nothing short of a miracle.
 Brands need to have an understanding of both how the process works and also what the full scope of your contract entails.
+Recently, our CEO Stacy Jones sat down to chat with a marketing expert to help shed some light on the topic.
 In this blog post, Hollywood Branded examines how brands are partnering brands with influencers through an agency from the expertise and experience of Susanna Yee of Digital Everything.

 A Little Background On Susanna

-Susanna is a marketing expert and a pioneer in the field of social media and influencer marketing, and helps companies and brands learn how to create effective strategy driven influencer marketing campaigns that result in our line.
+Susanna Yee is a marketing expert who works for Digital Everything, a Los Angeles based digital marketing consulting firm that serves a global clientele.
+Susanna is a pioneer in the field of social media and influencer marketing, and helps companies and brands learn how to create effective strategy driven influencer marketing campaigns that result in our line.

 Over the last 11 years, Susanna has worked with clients including Guess Jeans, Kate Spade, One Coconut Water, and Lucky Magazine.
 Her team's Guess Color Meanings Inspired campaign went viral, with Mashable naming it as one of their Five Interesting Pinterest Marketing Campaigns.
 Additionally, Susanna has been featured in E-Help, Bloomberg, and Business Wire.